• About

 Display

-Secondly, currently the shift register boards where designed to fit into our custom shift knobs.
-We will be producing boards with mounting holes in the future.
+Assembly of the display board was designed to fit into our custom shift knobs.
+We will be producing boards with mounting holes in the future and on request.

 Processor board